syedhasanarup/SW/README.md

 IoT stands for Internet of Things.
 A concept where everything is connected to the internet, from smart devices to your everyday appliances.

 So why would you want to connect everything to the internet?

+Imagine the amount of Energy consumed when you leave a room and forget to turn off the lights.
+Or imagine you travel to somewhere really nice and far away, but suddenly you remember you didn't turn off your heater or even worse you forgot to lock your front door!

-Lets say you're using your favourite pen, writing a all your best ideas down.
-Just as you get to your last sentence, your ink runs out!!! if there was only a way that you could know when it was about to run out so you could buy a new pen before hand.
-IoT solves that problem.
-You could add a small connected sensor in your pen that would send a message to the internet letting you know via your favourite app that your pen is about to run out!
+ Let's say you're using your favourite pen, writing all your best ideas down.
+Just as you get to your last sentence, your ink runs out!!!

+If there was only a way that you could communicate with these devices from where ever you are and be able to get a notification as to the current state of your front door, or the room temperature in your house right now.
+You could add a connected sensor that could send a message to the internet letting you know via your favourite app that your if your front door is open and the current temperature of your bedroom.

-But it gets even better, it could buy it for you so you're always stocked!
+But it gets even better, you could send a command to turn the heating off and lock the front door!

-Now lets take this up a notch, smart fridges, imagine never having to worry about having enough milk in the fridge because your fridge will buy it for you.
+Now lets take this up a notch, smart fridges, smart stationary, imagine never having to worry about having enough milk in the fridge because your fridge will buy it for you.

 ### The challenge

  STEM buildings limited has approached Arup with a new and interesting project idea!
 They want to develop a system that can control meeting room lights from any location.

-As a innovative firm Arup has opted to use the IoT to solve this problem and has chosen your team to get the job done.
+Arup as a sustainable company is very big on energy savings and creating sustainable environments.
+As an innovative firm, Arup has opted to use the IoT to solve this problem and has chosen your team to get the job done.

 ### Fundamental requirements
 ## Part 2: